Alaska State Flag

 History of the Alaska Flag

 The Alaska State Flag features a dark blue background with eight gold stars in the shape of the "big dipper."
 The North Star (the eighth star) is larger than the other seven stars.
-The "Big Dipper" is an asterism (a popular known pattern of a group of stars) in the constellation of Ursa Major.
+The "Big Dipper" is a section of the Ursa Major constellation that forms a ladle shape.
 The Alaska State Flag was designed by a 13 year old, named Benny Benson after a contest was held to design the flag in 1927.
 Benson earned a scholarship and a watch for his winning design.
 The blue color was chosen to represent the sky, sea, and lakes as well as Alaska's wildflowers, especially the forget-me-not flower.
 The stars represent the Ursa Major constellation which is a symbol of strength, while the North Star represents that Alaska is the Northernmost state in the Union.

-Alaska is located in the Northwest corner of North America.
-It is the largest state of the United States by land mass and shares borders with Canada, the Beaufort Sea, the Arctic Ocean, the Bering Sea, the Chukchi Sea, the Pacific Ocean, and the Gulf of Alaska.
+Alaska is the largest state of the United States, located in the northwesternmost corner of North America.
+It shares borders with Canada, the Beaufort Sea, the Arctic Ocean, the Bering Sea, the Chukchi Sea, the Pacific Ocean, and the Gulf of Alaska.
 It is one of only two states that do not border any other state.
 The capital of Alaska is Juneau and the largest city is Anchorage.
 Despite being the largest state by land mass, Alaska has the smallest population.

 The name, Alaska is derived from the Aleut word, "Aleyska" which translates to, "Great Land."
 The state is also referred to as, "The Last Frontier" due to the large areas of land that have not been charted or explored, and is sometimes referred to as the "Land of the Midnight Sun" because for two months during the summer each year, the sun does not set in the Northernmost part of Alaska.